philly-mac/tvrss/README.md

 # About

-This is small web app that will allow you to search from a host of tv shows from various countries (in it is on tvrage.com you will be able to find it with this app), and import the air schedule to a local database.
+This is small web app that will allow you to search from a host of tv shows from various countries (if it is on tvrage.com you will be able to find it with this app), and import the air schedule to a local database.
 Then you can search between two dates and display an rss feed of the episodes that aired on those dates.